JordanK295/Projects/README.md

-# This is the porject folder
+# This is the project folder